tionis/Web_Data_Engineering_Project/CONTRIBUTING.md

  - refactor for code refactors
  - perf for perfomance improvements
  - test for testing commits
+ - build for modification of the build system
- - org for commits needed by University
+ - org for commits needed for organization of the project

 This means commits have to follow this syntax:
 ```